jimeUWOshkosh/Upload-ETL/README.txt

-What this project all about you ask
+What is this project all about you ask

    This project is a proof of concept to see if I could create the functionality required and resolve the